Balls in the Air: The Story Behind the Protocol

 Eat a diet rich in colorful organic vegetables and fruits—especially garlic, onions, and cruciferous vegetables such as broccoli, kale, and Brussels sprouts—along with pasture-raised protein and good healthy fats.

-If you have autoimmunity issues, I recommend removing all grains, legumes, nuts, and seeds from your diet for thirty days.
-These foods contain certain proteins that can be irritating to the gut lining, and my autoimmunity patients have seen incredible reduction in symptoms and massive gains in their health by cutting these foods out.
-[You can read more about Dr. Myers’s autoimmune-focused diet recommendations on goop here, and check out more of her nutrition programs here.]
-If you don’t have autoimmunity, you can include non-gluten grains, legumes, nuts and seeds in your diet.
+If you are concerned about immune health, I recommend removing all grains, legumes, nuts, and seeds from your diet for thirty days.
+These foods contain certain proteins that can be irritating to the gut lining, and my patients have seen massive gains in their health by cutting these foods out.
+If you don’t have immune concerns, you can include non-gluten grains, legumes, nuts and seeds in your diet.

 What kind of exercise/activity best complements the regimen?